Install and run Argo Workflows on CENTRAL Magnum Kubernetes

 Run this command.

-Apply preliminary configuration
+Step 2 Apply preliminary configuration

-First create a dedicated namespace for Argo Workflows artifacts:
+First, create a dedicated namespace for Argo Workflows artifacts:

 kubectl create namespace argo

-Install Argo Workflows
+Install Argo Workflows to the cluster

 kubectl apply -n argo -f https://github.com/argoproj/argo-workflows/releases/download/v3.4.4/install.yaml

-There is also an Argo CLI available for running jobs from command line.
+There is also an Argo Workflows CLI available for running jobs from command line.
 Installing it is outside of scope of this article.

-Run Argo Workflows from the cloud
+Step 3 Run Argo Workflows from the cloud

 Normally, you would need to authenticate to the server via a UI login.
 Here, we are going to switch authentication mode by applying the following patch to the deployment.
 (For production, you might need to incorporate a proper authentication mechanism.)
 Submit the following command: